 Sales and Marketing

 Jockey sells its products through department and specialty stores.
-It distributes its products internationally.
+It distributes its items internationally.
 Through its Person to Person unit, Jockey is a direct seller.

 The company in 2009 celebrated the 75th anniversary of its brief-style underwear.
 Jockey enlisted the help of football quarterback Tim Tebow to act as a spokesman for the company.